trapeze-bell-peter/ror_on_docker/README.md

 There are many good guides on how to setup docker-composer to run `Ruby-on-Rails`.
 [Here](https://www.firehydrant.io/blog/developing-a-ruby-on-rails-app-with-docker-compose/) is one of the better ones.
 The most cited reasons for using `docker` and `docker-compose`: ensuring that everyone has a consistent development environment.

-However, IMHO, most of these miss the point.
-The key challenge is making it easy for developers to switch between different branches of the application rather than ensuring consistency - Ruby with its tools already does a good job on consistency.
-Reasons why branches could be inconsistent:
+Reasons cited as to why branches could be inconsistent:

 1. different run-time environment
 2. different Ruby or Ruby-on-Rails versions
 3. using different Gems
 4. database structure may be changing as a new feature is being added

-In my view, the first three items are not an issue.
-Ruby does a good job of abstracting away from the operating system.
-Additionally,  `rvm`, `gem` and `bundler` between them do a good job of ensuring that everyone is using a consistent underlying library of Ruby code.
+My reasons for wanting to use Docker really focuses on the fourth point.
+I believe that Ruby, when used with `rvm`, `gem` and `bundler` between them do a good job of ensuring that everyone is using a consistent underlying library of Ruby code and Ruby Gems.

 The big issue really arises around database structure and managing consistent deployment.
 Typically, we might have a single Postgres instance running on the development machine.
 As we start each new project, we need to create a new